pattern-lab/plugin-php-data-inheritance/README.md

 ## Disabling the Plugin

-To disable the Faker plugin you can either directly edit `./config/config.yml` or use the command line option:
+To disable the Data Inheritance plugin you can either directly edit `./config/config.yml` or use the command line option:

     php core/console --config --set plugins.dataInheritance.enabled=false